zachcristol/How-To-Git/README.md

 Creating from Github

-1. create a new repository on github and include a readme file
+1. Create a new repository on github and include a readme file
+2. Click on "Clone or download" and copy the url
+3. In terminal type "git clone " then paste in the url Done

 Creating from computer